 To make your decision more difficult, there are a lot of fertilizer types and options out there.
 We hope to clear up some confusion for you.

 Organic gardeners may want to go the natural route with their fertilizer.
 Natural fertilizers contain organic ingredients from plants and animals—manure, bone meal, and fish meal are common.
-Organic fertilizers are known to have a wider variety of nutrients in smaller concentrations than synthetic fertilizers.
+Organic fertilizers have a wider variety of nutrients in smaller concentrations than synthetic fertilizers.

 These manufactured fertilizers use chemicals, including ammonia, natural gas, nitrogen from the atmosphere, phosphate minerals, and potash to be produced.
 They are common in most garden centers and contain a big blast of the core three nutrients mentioned above in precise ratios and concentrations.
 One of the most common synthetic fertilizers is the all-purpose 10-10-10 N-P-K (nitrogen, phosphorus, and potassium) variety, which contains 10% of each active ingredient.